Boulder International Film Festival: 2011

-Besides featuring visits by Oliver Stone and James Franco, BIFF 2011 was crammed with significant content.
-From the festive opening-night feature "Troubadors" through the vibrant madness of The Last Circus, an examination of the controversial legacy of Chogyam Trungpa Rinpoche in Crazy Wisdom, a look at film preservation in These Amazing Shadows, Bag It!, For Once in My Life, Armadillo, among others, BIFF truly covered the world.
-Most moving was a Freedom Riders post-screening conversation with Presidential Medal of Freedom Honoree Congressman John Lewis.
+BIFF 2011 featured guest stars Oliver Stone and James Franco.
+Other features included the festive opening-night feature "Troubadors", a showing of The Last Circus, an examination of the controversial legacy of Chogyam Trungpa Rinpoche in Crazy Wisdom, a look into film preservation in These Amazing Shadows, and a showing of Freedom Riders.
+After Freedom Riders, BIFF had a post-screening conversation with John Lewis.

 2012

-William H. Macy and Martin Sheen were honored at the 2012 BIFF where both actors participated in a Q&A session.
+William H. Macy and Martin Sheen were honored at the 2012 BIFF, with both actors participating in a Q&A session.
 Producer Anthony Bregman and screenwriter Lawrence Kasdan were also honorary guests.

 2013

 Peter Fonda was BIFF's closing-night guest in 2013.
-BIFF's Singer/Songwriter Showcase really came into its own that year, and educational outreach programs such as the Youth Pavilion, CU @ BIFF (BIFF's college-level program in association with the University of Colorado), and expanded workshops and panels all attracted new crowds.
+BIFF partnered with educational outreach programs such as the Youth Pavilion, CU @ BIFF (BIFF's college-level program in association with the University of Colorado), and expanded workshops and panels.

 2014

 Shirley MacLaine received the Career Achievement Award during her tribute at BIFF in 2014.
 For the first time, BIFF's fundraising FOOVIE (food and a movie) sold out and raised $15,000 for year-round BIFF programming.
-In addition, 2014 saw the release of an open-source Call 2 Action Toolkit that film festivals across the globe can use to easily adopt the festival's signature Call 2 Action program, joining the movement to harness the power of film for positive social change.

-Nathanial Rateliff appeared at BIFF at the Boulder Theater after his film Austin to Boston.
+In addition, 2014 saw the release of an open-source Call 2 Action Toolkit that film festivals across the globe can use to adopt the festival's Call 2 Action program, joining the movement to harness the power of film for positive social change.
+Nathaniel Rateliff appeared at BIFF after his film Austin to Boston.

 2018

-The four-day festival featured 72 films, 14 sold-out programs including a sold-out opening night screening of BORG VS. MCENROE and a sold-out Denver vs. Boulder CineCHEF, along with a variety of unique offerings including a special screening of Humor Me with Oscar-nominated actor Elliott Gould, an Augmented Reality film program, a Virtual Reality Pavilion, and a Singer/Songwriter Showcase.
+The four-day festival featured 72 films and 14 programs, including a screening of Borg vs McEnroe, as well as a Denver vs. Boulder CineCHEF.
+In addition, BIFF had a special screening of Humor Me with Elliott Gould, an Augmented Reality film program, a Virtual Reality Pavilion, and a Singer/Songwriter Showcase.

-Josh Walker, Rodes Rollins and Dallas Thornton performed at the 2018 BIFF Singer-Songwriter Showcase in Boulder Colorado.
+Josh Walker, Rodes Rollins and Dallas Thornton performed at the 2018 BIFF Singer-Songwriter Showcase in Boulder, Colorado.

 2019

-BIFF 2019 was Feb 28-March 3.
-The four-day festival featured 24,200 attendances, 55 films and three celebrity red carpet events which included legendary musician David Crosby, Golden Globe-nominated actor/director Emilio Estevez, and Grammy-Award winning singer/songwriter Jakob Dylan.
-Independent filmmakers, award-winning films, celebrity guests and big audiences continue to establish BIFF as one of the premier international film festivals.
+BIFF 2019 was held from February 28 to March 3.
+The four-day festival featured 24,200 attendances, 55 films and three celebrity red carpet events which included David Crosby, Emilio Estevez, and Jakob Dylan.